-a.
-After completion of 90-days of employment, residents/fellows may use up to 24 hours of bereavement pay for time off in the event of a death in the immediate family.
+1. After completion of 90-days of employment, trainees may use up to 24 hours of bereavement pay for time off in the event of a death in the immediate family.
 "Immediate family" includes current spouse, parent, step-parent, grandparent, current parent-in-law, child, step-child, sibling or registered domestic partner.
 Bereavement time is limited to a total of forty-eight (48) hours of paid time per calendar year in the event of more than one death in the employee's immediate family.
-Residents/Fellows must contact their Program Director and Program Manager as soon as practical when bereavement time is being requested.
+If additional time is needed, the trainee will have to utilize their PTO.
+Trainees must contact their Program Director and Program Manager as soon as practical when bereavement time is being requested.